-A while ago I was looking for a simple lightweight c++ library that could produce some basic charts.
-I quickly found the PPlot library which is designed to easily integrate with different GUI toolkits and also comes with bindings for ruby and python.
-To make the library usable within different GUI frameworks the drawing part has been abstracted to a Painter class.
+A while ago I was looking for a simple lightweight C++ library that could produce some basic charts.
+I found the PPlot library which easily integrates with different GUI toolkits and also comes with bindings for Ruby and Python.
+To make the library usable with different GUI frameworks the drawing part has been abstracted to a Painter class.
 For each GUI framework a different Painter class must be implemented.
-The library comes with ready made implementations for GUI toolkits like wxWidgets and QT.
-However, I wanted to use the PPlot library in a pure win32 application and had to implement my own Painter class.
-If you’re in a similar situation check out my source for an example.
+The library comes with ready made implementations for GUI toolkits like wxWidgets and Qt.
+However, I wanted to use the PPlot library in a pure Win32 application and had to implement my own Painter class.
+Check out the result here.

 I’ve always been interested in emulators and just finished my Chip-8/SCHIP emulator.
 Chip-8 is an interpreted programming language that was first used on some early homecomputers and later on the HP48 calculator.
 The emulator allows you to play some retro games like pong and invaders.

 The emulator is written in C++ and is available for download here.
 Besides the program and source code I’ve also included some games that seem to work OK.
 The original machines that ran a chip-8 interpreter had a 16 key hex-keypad that looked like this: